barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 I will bind the data tables across years together into one large data.table in order to visualize change over time.
 Before doing so, I need to make sure that the column headers are the same for each data table and each col contains the same type of data.

+## NA Values

+While binding tables together, many NA values have been introduced.
+Much of this can be explained by schools opening and closing.
+Additionally, the master list of schools for California is only kept up-to-date, meaning that historical data on schools that have since closed or changed CDS_CODE needs to be recreated from what data we can find in the enrollment files.

+Luckily, the '92 data file does include county and school name information along with CDS_CODES - so we can recover some NA_VALUES.

 # Features<a name="feature"></a>
 The first thing to notice is that enrollments seem to be decreasing in many areas even though population has been rising.
 Normalizing for population growth seems like something worth trying.